Dragon8029/100-days-of-code/Attempt6.md

 Finished up day 22 and 23 of the #javascript30 challenge.
 Worked on a freeCodeCamp challenge, have to do some more studying to get this one.

 ---

+##D39/100:
+*Sep 8, 2019*

+Completed days 24 and 25 of the #javascript30 challenge.
+Did a couple more Intermediate Algorithm Scripting challenges from @freeCodeCamp.
+Also read up on the developer thought process.

+---